marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

 > Mimic is dead.
 :::

 With arrows sticking out, half of its body burnt, and some of its tentacles still squirming on the floor, the mimic is no more.
-Francine pulls out of her on arrows and, as she expected, purple bits and pieces clung to it.
+Francine pulls out one of her arrows and, as she expected, purple bits and pieces clung to it.

 ```
     FRANCINE